gilbertchen/benchmarking/README.md

 | Compression        |    lz4        |    not impelmented    |    lz4     | zlib level 1|
 | Encryption         |    AES-GCM    |   AES-CTR             |  AES-CTR   |  GnuPG      |

 [1] The chunk size in Duplicacy is configurable with the default being 4MB.
-We set it to 1MB to match that of restic
+It was set it to 1MB to match that of restic

 [2] Enabled by `-e repokey-blake2` which is only available in 1.1.0+

 ## Backing up the Linux code base

-The first dataset we chose is the [Linux code base](https://github.com/torvalds/linux) mostly because it is the largest github repository we could find and it has frequent commits (good for testing incremental backups).
-Its size is 1.76G with about 58K files, so it is a relatively small repository consisting of small files, but it represents a popular use case where a backup tool runs alongside a version control program such as git to frequently save changes made between checkins.
+The first dataset is the [Linux code base](https://github.com/torvalds/linux) mostly because it is the largest github repository that we could find and it has frequent commits (good for testing incremental backups).
+Its size is 1.76 GB with about 58K files, so it is a relatively small repository consisting of small files, but it represents a popular use case where a backup tool runs alongside a version control program such as git to frequently save changes made between checkins.

-To test incremental backup, we selected a commit on July 2016 and rolled back the entire code base to that commit.
-After the initial backup was finished, we selected other commits that were about one month apart, applied them one by one to emulate incremental changes and then performed subsequent backups accordingly.
+To test incremental backup, a random commit on July 2016 was selected, and the entire code base is rolled back to that commit.
+After the initial backup was finished, other commits were chosen such that they were about one month apart.
+The code base is then moved forward at these commits one by one to emulate incremental changes and then performed subsequent backups accordingly.
 Details can be found in linux-backup-test.sh.

 Backups were all saved to a storage directory on the same hard disk as the code base, to eliminate the performance variations introduced by different implementation of networked or cloud storage backends.